AzureIoTGBB/iot-edge-offline-dashboarding/readme.md

 The goal is to provide both guidance as well as a sample implementation to enable dashboards that run on the edge at sites in the field, while still sending data to the cloud for centralized reporting and monitoring.

+If you want to jump right into the sample implementation, please start [here](./documentation/dashboarding-sample.md).

 ## Engage and contribute

 * Ask questions about developing for Azure IoT Edge on [Stack Overflow](https://stackoverflow.com/questions/tagged/azure-iot-edge) using the **azure-iot-edge** tag.